Sexual orientation and gender identity in the United States military

 In the past most lesbian, gay, bisexual, transgender, and queer (LGBTQ) personnel had major restrictions placed on them in terms of service in the United States military.
 As of 2010 sexual orientation and gender identity in the United States military varies greatly as the United States Armed Forces have become increasingly openly diverse in the regards of LGBTQ people and acceptance towards them.

+In 2025, US President Donald Trump signed an executive order that bans transgender individuals within the US Military.
+In May 2025, the policy went into effect banning transgender individuals from the military, after a 6–3 decision from the Supreme Court of the United States.

-According to a 2015 report from the RAND Corporation, a survey of over 16,000 service members found that 6.1% of the respondents identified as being LGBT, with 4.2% of males and 16.6% of females identifying as LGBT.
+According to a 2015 report from the RAND Corporation, a survey of over 16,000 service members found that 6.1% of the respondents identified as being LGBT, with 4.2% of males and 16.6% of females making up this statistic.
 When sexual orientation and gender identity are separated, 5.8% were lesbian, gay or bisexual, and 0.6% were transgender (0.3% of transgender respondents also identified as lesbian, gay or bisexual).

+In June 2024, US President Joe Biden signed a "pardon proclamation", that formally pardoned thousands of military veterans with historical gay sex criminal records.

 By demographics

 Non-heterosexuals

 Until 1993, military policy strictly forbid non-heterosexuals from serving in the military.
 From 1993, the military used its "Don't ask, don't tell" policy, which only restricted non-heterosexuals from serving if they were open about their sexual orientation.
 This led to a number of active investigations into members of the services to determine their sexuality and saw several court challenges over privacy rights.
 The "Don't ask, don't tell" policy was repealed in September 2011, allowing homosexuals and bisexuals to serve openly in the armed forces.
 Marriage and partner benefits remained in question until after the Supreme Court ruled in United States v.
 Windsor (2013) that the military must offer similar benefits to these relationships as they do to heterosexual ones.
 Since 2013, the military gives fully equal treatment legally to their partners and families.